Archive

 Here is an actual list: 2007 Comm.
 G. B. Burlotto Barolo Verduno; 1995, Chateau Haut-Corbin Saint-Emillion Grand Cru; 2009 Petracupa Greco di Tufo; 2005 Pascal Marchand Pinot Noir and L’oca Ciuca Brunello di Montalcino DOCG – now compare that with my guesses above…

-In case you are curious – of course we voted for the favorite – Brunello (#5) was a clear winner, with Greco de Tufo (#3) trailing it closely behind (one point difference).
+In case you are curious – of course, we voted for the favorite – Brunello (#5) was a clear winner, with Greco de Tufo (#3) trailing it closely behind (one point difference).

 Where is the case of broken taste expectations?
-Fruit forward, bright and loaded wine with well masked tannins and almost non-existing earthiness, bright purple in color – 2007 Barolo?
-I’m very far from Barolo expert, but this doesn’t match my expectations of Barolo, albeit well decanted.
+Fruit forward, bright and loaded wine with well-masked tannins and almost non-existing earthiness, bright purple in color – 2007 Barolo?
+I’m very far from a Barolo expert, but this doesn’t match my expectations of Barolo, albeit well decanted.
 Even winning Brunello was quite uncharacteristic, lacking earthiness and tartness, the traditional Brunello bite.
 I can’t comment on Greco do Tufo (it was actually quite nice), and the only varietally correct wine was 1995 Bordeaux.
 Am I making too big of a deal from varietal correctness and taste expectations here?
 It depends.
-On its own, both Barolo and Brunello were good wines, but if I would order either one in the restaurant with the goal of pairing with food, that could’ve been quite disappointing…
+On their own, both Barolo and Brunello were good wines, but if I would order either one in the restaurant with the goal of pairing it with food, that could’ve been quite disappointing…

 Okay, I can’t leave you with this sad impression of disappointment – it was not that bad at all.
 Also, we had a great cast of supporting wines, even with some pleasant surprises.

-Play with your wine, get friends together and do the blind tasting – I guarantee you will learn something new about your palate, your wine preferences and may be even your friends!
+Play with your wine, get friends together and do the blind tasting – I guarantee you will learn something new about your palate, your wine preferences, and maybe even your friends!

 Cheers!